craigsimons/ndt-sonar/README.md

 #### Some of the weaknesses of Sonar:
 - HTML5 capable browser required
 - Web server required (no testing on local file system)
-- Questionable accuracy at high bitrates (100 MBit+)
+- Questionable accuracy at high bit rates (100 MBit+)

 #### Supported Browsers:
 - IE 10+